jenpennen/jennycho/src/content/work/scootly.md

 ## Guiding Principles

 Creating an app centered around scooter rentals was not our first choice.
 We brainstormed solutions to everyday challenges faced by Angelenos.
-Our decision-making process for Scootly were guided by four key principles.
+Our decision-making process for Scootly were guided by four key principles: **environmentalism, convenience, initiative, and consistency**.
 ![Scootly Landing](https://storage.googleapis.com/jennyencho-website/scootly-img/scootly-guiding-principles.png)

 ## Proposal

 At UCLA, one thing is clear: scooters are a campus staple and offer an unbeatable convenience for getting around.
 For many students, scooters even outshine other eco-friendly transportation options like buses and carpools.
 This observation begged the question: **_what if the environmental benefits of personal scooters could merge with the convenience of ridesharing?_** With this concept in mind, we laid the groundwork for Scootly.
 We identified key features needed for an eco-friendly rideshare experience and initiated the design process.

 # DESIGN PROCESS